Husain Shah of Jaunpur: Campaign against the Delhi Sultanate

 As a result, Sultan Bahlul crossed the Yamuna and defeated him.
 Hussain Shah agreed for truce but again captured Etawah and marched towards Delhi with a huge army and he was again defeated by Bahlul Lodi.
 He was able to make peace this time also.
 In March 1479, he again arrived at the banks of Yamuna.
 He was again defeated by Bahlul Lodi and lost the Parganas of Kampil, Patiali, Shamsabad, Suket, Koil, Marhara and Jalesar to the advancing army of the Delhi Sultan.
 After the successive defeats in the battles of Senha, Rapri and Raigaon Khaga, he was finally defeated on the banks of the Rahab, after which Bahlul Lodi appointed Mubarak Khan to Jaunpur.
 Hussain Shah re-assembled his forces, expelled Mubarak Khan and re-occupied Jaunpur, until Bahlul drove him out again.

 Exile and later years

-He fled to Kahalgaon in Bihar, where he was granted asylum by sultan Alauddin Husain Shah of Bengal and spent his last days there and even minted his own coins.
+He fled to Kahalgaon in Bihar, where he was granted asylum by sultan Alauddin Husain Shah of Bengal.
+He spent his last days there and even minted his own coins, and his son Jalal Khan was married to a daughter of Alauddin Husain Shah.
 In 1486, Bahlul Lodi placed his eldest surviving son Barbak Shah Lodi on the throne of Jaunpur.

 He died in 1505, and was buried at Jaunpur.